marijnh/Eloquent-JavaScript/12_language.md

 work as possible in advance.
 For example, in well-designed languages it is obvious, for each use of a ((binding)), which binding is being referred to, without actually running the program.
-This can be used to avoid looking up the binding by name every time it is accessed and to directly fetch it from some predetermined ((memory)) location.
+This can be used to avoid looking up the binding by name every time it is accessed, instead directly fetching it from some predetermined ((memory)) location.

 Traditionally, ((compilation)) involves converting the program to ((machine code)), the raw format that a computer's processor can